arka1001/Data_Science_udacity/README.md

 Simple code snippets to perform various data wrangling operations using python and 'pandas' module.
 The datasets are provided by the 'Intro to Data Science' course in Udacity.

-The datasets can also downloaded from the following links:
+The datasets can also be downloaded from the following links:

 WEATHER data : https://www.dropbox.com/s/7sf0yqc9ykpq3w8/weather_underground.csv